AlbertoValero/neptune_final_project/readme.md

 More in concrete, I will first rename the name of the sequences that I will use.
 These data are contained in {DAniello:2015gm}.

+XXXXX

+## 'Improving the visualization of phylogenetic trees by means of '
 ## Methods

 The tools I used were...
 See analysis files at (links to analysis files).